astropy/astropy/docs/io/ascii/fast_ascii_io.rst

    >>> t = ascii.read('file.csv', format='csv', fast_reader=False) # doctest: +SKIP
    >>> t.write('file.csv', format='csv', fast_writer=False) # doctest: +SKIP

+..
+Note:: Guessing and Fast reading

+   By default |read| will try to guess the format of in the input data by successively trying different formats until one succeeds ([reference the guessing section]).
+   For the default ``'ascii'`` format this means that a number of pure Python readers with no fast implementation will be tried before getting to the fast readers.

+   **For optimum performance**, turn off guessing entirely (``guess=False``) or narrow down the format options as much as possible by specifying the format (e.g. ``format='csv'``) and/or other options such as the delimiter.

 Reading
 ^^^^^^^
 Since the fast engine is not part of the ordinary :mod:`astropy.io.ascii`